 Dress up ramen noodle soup in a healthy, delicious way!
 Place ramen noodle soup in a bowl, just cover with water, and add your favorite greens (I especially love mustard greens).
-Add some soy sauce (you can use low sodium soy sauce), and cook as usual.

 I wanted a fancy Chinese meal cheap so I created it!